 As with cannabis, the applicability of § 280E will also vary by business and business type.
 Psilocybin manufacturers and service centers will both feel the bite of § 280E.
 Of the two, service centers will have it worse because they won’t be able to categorize much as “cost of goods sold” (COGS)– aside from direct wholesale inventory costs.

 My guess is we will see certain service centers try to avail themselves of “separate trade or business” status, by bifurcating business lines.
 (Hey, we’re also an art gallery!)
 Certain efforts may be defensible, but there are fairly clear “dos and don’ts” with this, as people have learned—usually the hard way—from the cannabis tax cases.

 Finally, as to licensed facilitators, these professionals may be able to take the position that § 280E does not apply to their earnings.
 But I’ll leave this to the psilocybin CPAs.

-Speaking of which, stay tuned for part 2 of this series.
-I’ll write that one next week.
+Speaking of which, stay tuned for future posts in this series.
+I’ll write again next week.